 - Find tips from other parents online, and build a community.
 Share your experiences with other parents to exchange ideas and acquire strategies for enjoying the day with your child.

-Read the whole story: CBS LocalMore of our Members in the Media >
+Read the whole story (subscription may be required): CBS LocalMore of our Members in the Media >

 APS regularly opens certain online articles for discussion on our website.
 Effective February 2021, you must be a logged-in APS member to post comments.
 By posting a comment, you agree to our Community Guidelines and the display of your profile information, including your name and affiliation.
 Any opinions, findings, conclusions, or recommendations present in article comments are those of the writers and do not necessarily reflect the views of APS or the article’s author.
 For more information, please see our Community Guidelines.

 Please login with your APS account to comment.